 The sheep project introduces you to a wide variety of fun and challenging activities including identifying parts of a sheep, selecting a project lamb, preparing for lambing season, identification of lamb meat products, feeding and showing sheep.
-Through hands on activities develop skills in presenting oral reasons, determining yield grades, management practices, budgeting, treating parasites, and judging.
+Through hands-on activities, develop skills in presenting oral reasons, determining yield grades, management practices, budgeting, treating parasites, and judging.
 The realistic model lamb made from the Lamb Pattern can be docked, navel treated, castrated, treated for entropion, tubed and even have its temperature taken.
 This is a great project to learn many skills that will last a lifetime!

 Make sure you own and manage our market lambs by June 1 and your breeding animals by July 1 to be eligible to exhibit at the Missouri Sate Fair.
 Check with your local University of Missouri Extension center for local requirements, dates, etc. To exhibit your livestock project at the Missouri State Fair, you must be a member of good standing in 4-H. To maintain your good standing, you must comply with the 4-H Food Quality Assurance Policy.